-Warcraft Battle Pets Strategy Guide: the Best Way to Build a Pet PvP Team in WoW
+"World of Warcraft" Battle Pets Strategy Guide: The Best Way to Build a PvP Pet

 One of the features World of Warcraft launched with its Mists of Panderia expansion was the battle pet system.
 All those cute little vanity pets that players had been accumulating for years suddenly took on a new dimension; in fact, for a small segment of the WoW community, pet battles have become the focal point of the game.

 It's easy enough to be successful In the wild or when facing a battle pet tamer.
 Decisively winning pet battles is a simple matter when one constructs a team composed of pet types that are naturally strong against the pets you are about to face.

 However, it is not possible to load the dice in this way when randomly pitted against another player's team through the Find Battle system.
 And, ever since patch 5.3 introduced new achievements such as Merciless Pet Brawler (win 10 PvP pet battles through FindBattle with a full team of level 25 pets), the competition has grown ever more fierce.